Ananadharajan/Ananadharajan/README.md

-# Hi there, I'm Ananadharajan 👋
+# Hi there, I'm Anandharajan 👋

 Welcome to my GitHub profile!
 I'm a passionate developer who loves coding, learning new technologies, and contributing to open-source projects.
 Here's a bit about me: